 Big NFL Week 16 of inter-conference matchups

-For inter-conference matchups in the penultimate week of the season, the NFL couldn’t have done much better.
+For interconference matchups in the next-to-last week of the season, the NFL couldn’t have done much better.
 Pittsburgh at New Orleans, Houston at Philadelphia, Kansas City at Seattle, and Washington at Tennessee all have significant playoff implications.

 Not a bad way to head into the final two weekends.